Neuroepigenetics: Research

 The field has only recently seen a growth in interest, as well as in research, due to technological advancements that facilitate better resolution of the minute modifications made to DNA.
 However, even with the significant advances in technology, studying the biology of neurological phenomena, such as cognition and addiction, comes with its own set of challenges.
 Biological study of cognitive processes, especially with humans, has many ethical caveats.
-Some procedures, such as brain biopsies of Rett Syndrome patients, usually call for a fresh tissue sample that can only be extricated from the brain of deceased individual.
+Some procedures, such as brain biopsies of people with Rett syndrome, usually call for a fresh tissue sample that can only be extricated from the brain of deceased individual.
 In such cases, the researchers have no control over the age of brain tissue sample, thereby limiting research options.
 In case of addiction to substances such as alcohol, researchers utilize mouse models to mirror the human version of the disease.
 However, the mouse models are administered greater volumes of ethanol than humans normally consume in order to obtain more prominent phenotypes.
 Therefore, while the model organism and the tissue samples provide an accurate approximation of the biology of neurological phenomena, these approaches do not provide a complete and precise picture of the exact processes underlying a phenotype or a disease.

 Neuroepigenetics had also remained underdeveloped due to the controversy surrounding the classification of genetic modifications in matured neurons as epigenetic phenomena.
 This discussion arises due to the fact that neurons do not undergo mitosis after maturation, yet the conventional definition of epigenetic phenomena emphasizes heritable changes passed on from parent to offspring.
 However, various histone modifications are placed by epigenetic modifiers such as DNA methyltransferases (DNMT) in neurons and these marks regulate gene expression throughout the life span of the neuron.
 The modifications heavily influence gene expression and arrangement of synapses within the brain.
 Finally, although not inherited, most of these marks are maintained throughout the life of the cell once they are placed on chromatin.